Frequently Asked Questions

 How early in the writing process can/should I come to the Writing Centre?

-Our tutors can help you at any stage of the writing process from outlining to final drafts, as long as you bring something you’ve written to your appointment.
+Our writing tutors can help you at any stage of the writing process from outlining to final drafts, as long as you bring something you’ve written to your appointment.
 If you haven’t started writing yet, you can expect to start during your session.
 It’s always advisable to be proactive; the earlier you come to the Writing Centre, the more frequently you can return to discuss your document.

 Can I submit group work?